rahul0208/rahul0208.github.io/_posts/2018-12-25-running-microk8s-behind-proxy.md

 #image: /img/hello_world.jpeg
 #tags: [test]
 ---
  My work workplace is an enterprise with all kinds of administrative controls.
 Access to the outside network is restricted and routed via a proxy.
-Now, one day I thougtout of doing some POC with `microk8s`.
-But the chanllange is to get it rubbibg on our local box(typically windows).
+Now, one day I thought of doing some POC with `microk8s`.
+But the challenge is to get it running on our local box(typically windows).
 So I bootstarpped a VM using `Vagrant`.
-Now the chanllange is to get `microk8s` running on the box.
+Now all left was to get `microk8s` running on the VM  box.

  First steps were easy, microk8s is bundled via `snap`.
 So I installed it using `apt`.
 Here as well `apt` needed proxy setting so I first exported the required variables :
  ```